-Nobody drinks more beer than the citizens of the Czech Republic, a fact that tends to create much pride among its citizens.
-According to a 2014 study conducted by Kirin Holdings, Czech citizens drink 142 liters of beer annually per capita.
-Consider that the U.S. lags behind with a meek 75.8 liters.
+Nobody drinks more beer than the citizens of the Czech Republic, data which tends to create much pride among its people.
+According to a 2017 study, Czech citizens drink 137 liters of beer annually per capita.
+Consider that the U.S. lags far behind with a meek 74.9 liters.

 In this beer-mad country, how do craft cocktail bars find their footing?
 They amp up their creativity with wildly inventive concepts, intricately designed spaces and drink menus that command attention.
 Welcome to the crazy world of the Czech Republic’s top cocktail bars.